-The small coastal town of Vila do Conde, only 3 km from the Beach Lodge, looks back on a long and varied history, which reached its economic and maritime peak in the 16th century.
-In the historical centre you will find numerous monuments from different eras as well as some interesting museums.
-The parks and the promenade directly at the harbour with its bars and restaurants invite you to stay not only during the day but to enjoy its colorful nightlife.
+Take a bike and explore the coastal town of Vila do Conde, only 3 km away from the Beach Lodge.
+The town has a long and varied history that reached its economic and maritime peak in the 16th century.
+Many monuments from different eras can be found in the historical centre as well as some interesting museums.
+The parks and the promenade alongside the harbour with its many bars and restaurants invite you to stay not only during the day.

 On a tour to Braga and Guimarães, two of Portugal's oldest cities, you'll see how both religion and history go hand in hand with modernity.
 Both cities are marked by a rich cultural-historical heritage.
 Explore remaining medieval monuments, many symbolic squares, and beautiful churches and enjoy a unique historical atmosphere.

 Distance: 50 km / approx. 40 min by car

 Enjoy a wine tasting in the vineyard-lined hills of the Douro Valley, a World Heritage listed region famous for its port wine production.
 Visit the picturesque village of Pinhão, whose historic center has listed sacred buildings, bridges and chapels, and try regional culinary specialties and local grape varieties on its wineries.
 Both on the train trip to Peso da Régua and on a boat trip with one of the traditional Rabelo boats along the river you will enjoy fascinating panoramic views of the green Douro valley.